Background

 So we saw that, for example, during the COVID-19 pandemic when people were counter attacking the medical establishment, institutions and governments because they perceived these as agents about to take away cherished freedoms.

-Brem, the aforementioned Brem in 1966, suggested that in mass persuasion propaganda, advertising, and so on, it's a communication that tells the audience what conclusion it must draw in order to produce negative attitude change.
+Brehm, the aforementioned Brehm in 1966, suggested that in mass persuasion propaganda advertising and so on, it's a communication that tells the audience what conclusion it must draw in order to produce negative attitude change.

 So he suggested that some types of propaganda or advertising or education are sly and cunning.

-And actually by denying some things or threatening to take away some freedoms and so on, they need us to act in ways which we want to act.
+And actually by denying some things or threatening to take away some freedoms and so on, they lead us to act in ways which we want to act.

 And similarly, a one sided argument tends to be less effective when the audience is aware that there are two sides to the issue.